 The non-alcoholic wines that comes closest to their alcoholic cousins are sparkling white wines, and sweeter wines…which usually means white wines.
 In the case of the best sparkling whites they can easily match a good quality sparkling white wine priced around AUD 15-20.

 Dry wines are more challenging, though good non-alcoholic ones do exist.
 If you blind tasted a dry alcoholic wine against a non-alcoholic wine one made from the same variety of grapes you will usually have no problem working out which is which.
-Even the best non-alcoholic ones have a taste of the added grape juice and so taste a bit lighter or fruitier than the alcoholic ones.
-The worst can taste like wet cardboard.
+Even the best non-alcoholic ones often have a taste of the added grape juice and so taste a bit lighter or fruitier than the alcoholic ones.
+The majority of and still white wines have citrus dominated flavours with lemon and grapefruit being the most prevalent though there are exceptions such as the France’s Zera Chardonnay with it apricot flavour.
+The worst white wines can taste like wet cardboard.

 At the time of writing this article all the best red wines I’ve tasted are only available from specialist online vendors such as Australia’s SanDrinks and Alcofree, and Craft Zero (I’m not sponsored by any of them BTW).
 To date I’ve found it much harder to get a good red de-alcoholised wine in a high street chain store.

 The same online stores can be used for whites and sparkling wines.
-I’ve had more luck in high street chain liquor stored with sparkling white and some acceptable white wines particularly under the McGuigan Zero brand.
+I’ve had more luck in high street chain liquor stored with sparkling white and some acceptable white wines particularly under the McGuigan Zero and Jacob’s Creek Unvined brands.

 International or Australian.
 Which are better?

 Although the focus of this website is Australian local produce it is good to know what it is compared to.
-My recent research suggest there is a de facto benchmark non-alcoholic red in Domaine de la Prade which is French cabernet merlot priced at a formidable AUD 25 a bottle (remember there’s no alcohol tax applied on this).
+Many overseas reviewers cite Domaine de la Prade which is French cabernet merlot priced at a formidable AUD 25 a bottle (remember there’s no alcohol tax applied on this), so it acts as a kind of baseline.
 I reviewed it here.
 The best Australian non-alcoholic wines match this, and in my view are better, and cheaper.
 Have a look through my reviews here.